malcolmscurlyhair/devart-template/project_summary.md

-# The Gradual Introducction of New Ideas
+# The Gradual Introduction of New Ideas

 ## Authors
 - Malcolm McDonald (https://github.com/malcolmscurlyhair)